mpotter/slate/source/index.html.md

   Here's something the QA Tester should consider.
 </pre>

-- Write Acceptance Tests in Fino.
+Write Acceptance Tests for all user path scenarios in Fino.
+Tests should specify pre-requisite application condition and data for each scenario.

-- Acceptance tests should specify pre-requisite application condition and data for each scenario.
-Right now, this should be documented in the GitHub Issue and implemented manually using Planter.
-Eventually, Fino should be able to document it in a way that Planter can execute directly.
+Document this information in the GitHub Issue to be implemented manually using Planter.

-- Add UI Flows as a link in the GitHub Issue.
+Design UI Flows for all user paths.
+For any scenario within a user path that has a dramatic effect on the UI Flow, design a UI Flow specifically for it.
+Add UI Flows as links in the GitHub Issue.

 ### Examples